|

 Surveyors (FIG) which is registered under Danish legislation in Denmark.
 The

-the funding of educational and capacity building projects and scholarships.
+purpose of the Foundation isthe funding of educational and capacity building projects and scholarships.
 The

 objects are: